Efficient upsampling for tensor-network and quantum-state encoded functions: Applications

 \subsection{Synthetic Noise}

-In this section we present our main result on synthetically generated coherent noise, \emph{3D turbulence}.
-In Appendix~\ref{app: synthetic noise}, we review the mathematical foundations of synthetic noise generation.
-In particular, in Fig.~\ref{fig:midpoint} and Fig.~\ref{fig:ptt} we show how to reproduce the \emph{midpoint displacement algorithm} and \emph{Perlin noise} within our novel $\text{TTI}$ formalism.
-We refer the reader to Appendix~\ref{app: synthetic_noise_extra} for additional one- and two-dimensional applications of synthetic noise generation with tensor networks (TN).
+We now turn to synthetic coherent noise, with three-dimensional turbulence as our main example.
+The mathematical foundations of the constructions used here are reviewed in Appendix~\ref{app: synthetic noise}.
+In particular, Figs.~\ref{fig:midpoint} and \ref{fig:ptt} show how the \textit{midpoint displacement algorithm} and \textit{Perlin noise} can be reproduced within the TTI formalism.
+Additional one- and two-dimensional examples are provided in Supplemental Material Sec.~III.